frawst/cs207-chaykowj/README.md

 Project library, all individual tools and projects are stored in their own folder's - including class NOTES ("./NOTES").

+### PROCESSING/
+**Filetypes**: Processing Sketches + Distributables

+Contains every project completed and in progress using processing during the duration of the semester.
+Many code examples from my own experiementation, resources for learning, functional code snippits, and anything else pertaining to Processing that I feel like making public.

+See inside for more details.

 ### file-parser-UA
 **Filetypes**: Python, .txt